vibeswithkk/Deep-Learning-HPC-DEMO/README.md

 5. Submit pull request with comprehensive description

 ### Code Standards
-- PEP 8 compliance for Python code
+- PEP 8 compliance for Python code with style guidelines
-- Type hinting for all function signatures
+- Type hinting for all function signatures with comprehensive documentation
-- Comprehensive docstring documentation
+- Comprehensive docstring documentation with examples and usage
-- Unit test coverage for new functionality
+- Unit test coverage for new functionality with property-based testing
-- Performance benchmarking for critical paths
+- Performance benchmarking for critical paths with statistical analysis

 ## License Information